AchoVasilev/BgAirsoft/README.md

 This is my final project for SoftUni Angular.
+The project is about buying, creating and selling airsoft guns.

 ### The project uses:
 - MS SQL database